-He earned a Bachelor of Science degree in chemical engineering from Purdue University and maintains Level 4 Water Treatment and Level 4 Distribution certifications from the Nevada Division of Environmental Protection.
+David earned his Bachelor of Science degree in Chemical Engineering from Purdue University and maintains Level 4 Water Treatment and Level 4 Distribution certifications from the Nevada Division of Environmental Protection.

-David and his wife, Lisa, have lived in southern Nevada since 1998 and have four children, two of which are twins.
+David and his wife, Lisa, have lived in southern Nevada for nearly 25 years where they raised four children.